kasparsd/contact-form-7-extras/readme.txt.md

 ### 0.8.0

-Fix: Update the Google Global Site Tag (gtag.js) event logic to use the [suggested event structure](https://developers.google.com/analytics/devguides/collection/gtagjs/events).
+Use the suggested Google Global Site Tag (gtag.js) event structure.
+This will make the "Contact Form" events appear in both Google Analytics and Google Tag Manager.

 ### 0.7.3